 Despite the importance of regenerative processes to human biology and health, the molecular and cellular mechanisms driving the restoration of body parts lost to physiological turnover and/or injury remain largely unexplored.
 The dearth of molecularly accessible animal model systems largely explains why we presently have such a rudimentary mechanistic understanding of regeneration.
 To develop a molecularly tractable organism in which to study regeneration, I selected planarians, a classic developmental system that, for historical rather than biological reasons, fell out of favor early in the 20th century.
 In the past 15 years, my laboratory has endeavored to develop molecular tools to dissect the remarkable biology of these animals.

-With funding from the National Institute of General Medical Sciences, we have established loss-of-function assays and large collections of cDNAs and recently completed a large-scale RNA interference (RNAi)-based screen.
-In addition, we have begun sequencing the genome of S. mediterranea at the Washington University Genome Sequencing Center (with funding from the National Human Genome Research Institute).
-These advances have allowed us to commence systematic cellular and molecular genetic studies on animal regeneration and the attendant stem cells driving this phenomenon.
-Our efforts are beginning to offer insights into biological properties that are not only crucial to regeneration but also essential for the normal development of higher organisms, including humans.
+With initial funding from the National Institute of General Medical Sciences, we established loss-of-function assays and large collections of cDNAs and completed a large-scale RNA interference (RNAi)-based screen.
+In addition, we sequenced the genomes of both sexual and asexual S. mediterranea biotypes.
+These advances have allowed us to carry out systematic cellular and molecular genetic studies on animal regeneration and the attendant stem cells driving this phenomenon.
+Our, as well as the efforts of those who have trained in my laboratory, are beginning to offer insights into biological properties that are not only crucial to regeneration but also essential for the normal development of higher organisms, including humans.

 Why Study Regeneration?